mutantstandard/standard/terms.md

 ### Private Use Area (PUA)
 Unicode outlines sections of codepoints that are designated as 'private use' - this means anyone can claim them for their own non-standard encodings.
 Some of the largest historical use of PUAs has been used for scripts for constructed languages.

+Some of Mutant's unique emoji symbols and modifiers have been encoded in the SPUA plane, in block `1016xx`.
+This repository outlines what encodings have been made by the project in this area (and potentially subsequent blocks if `1016xx` is filled).

+PUA encodings in Unicode are inherently non-standard, there may be collisions that exist.
+There are also accessibility concerns too, such as operating systems not being able to describe codepoints in PUA areas to those who use screenreaders.
+Please take things like this into consideration when using any PUA encoding.

 ## shortcode
 A string that represents an approachable and linguistic shorthand for people to input emoji in various platforms and software.
 Shortcodes are not universal across all emoji sets and/or platforms.